cmeddata/sf-car-breakins-analysis/README.md

    - **Midweek Lulls:** Conversely, car break-ins are lowest on Tuesdays, with Wednesdays and Thursdays following suit.
 These midweek lulls may be attributed to decreased social activity due to work.

-   - **Resolution Status:** We observed that while weekends had higher incidents, they also had a lower resolution rate.
-This might indicate a backlog of unresolved cases due to the surge in incidents over the weekend.

-   These trends provide valuable insights for city officials and law enforcement agencies to consider when planning resources and strategies to address car break-ins in San Francisco.

 3. **Implications:**